AR7043 - Advanced Digital Design Techniques (2018/19)

 Specific module aims are:

-• To prepare students with the knowledge of specialized skills which aim to challenge and enhance their current design vocabularies/techniques.
-Supplying students with the knowledge of techniques and the critical assessments needed to appropriately invent, adapt and develop design techniques for use within their design modules.
+• to prepare students with the knowledge of specialised skills which aim to challenge and enhance their current design vocabularies/techniques; supplying students with the knowledge of techniques and the critical assessments needed to appropriately invent, adapt and develop design techniques for use within their design modules;

-• To demonstrate and teach advanced techniques in digital design, modeling, imaging, drawing and production.
+• to demonstrate and teach advanced techniques in digital design, modelling, imaging, drawing and production;

-• To research and demonstrate advanced digital design techniques including: scripting, parametric modeling, generative animations, systemic organizations, advanced geometric modeling, computational simulations and computer aided manufactured prototyping.
+• to research and demonstrate advanced digital design techniques including: scripting, parametric modelling, generative animations, systemic organisations, advanced geometric modelling, computational simulations and computer aided manufactured prototyping;

-• To equip students with an understanding and ablity to use contemporary/emergent design principals and digital design techniques and how these effect/evolve contemporary architecture, spatiality, materiality and organizational theories.
-The module discusses and considers these techniques/theories within a wider theoretical and architectural context.
+• to equip students with an understanding and ability to use contemporary/ emergent design principles and digital design techniques and how these effect/evolve contemporary architecture, spatiality, materiality and organisational theories; the module discusses and considers these techniques/ theories within a wider theoretical and architectural context.

 Advanced Digital Design Techniques offers the opportunity for students to research and developed highly specialised digital design techniques in relation to design applications.
 The development of these specialised techniques is partially self-directed and partially supported by the workshops and visiting consultants.
-The main technique-based research/development project should not only advance ones abuility to use scripting, parametric modeling, generative animations, systemic organizations, advanced geometric modeling and/or simulations but should also situate ones research within the context of design applicability.
-The content of the submission will be the primary digital files, executable code and/or digital model that is associated with the individual research technique.
-In accompaniment to these primary files it is important that each student/project also clearly document the process of development, execution and related contexts of their research.
+The main technique-based research/ development project should not only advance one’s ability to use scripting, parametric modelling, generative animations, systemic organisations, advanced geometric modelling and/ or simulations but should also situate ones research within the context of design applicability.
+The content of the submission will be the primary digital files, executable code and/ or digital model that is associated with the individual research technique.
+In accompaniment to these primary files it is important that each student/ project also clearly document the process of development, execution and related contexts of their research.
 Standard formats will be discussed and agreed at the beginning of the module.
 Because of the diversity or approaches and specificity of research, students are encouraged to discuss with their tutor, the most effective format for the project.
+LO1,LO2,LO,LO4

-• The workshops and demonstrations are held in an appropriate computer environment with students working and taking notes in groups throughout.
+• Workshops and demonstrations are held in an appropriate computer environment with students working and taking notes in groups throughout.
 Questions are taken, at intervals throughout the demonstrations.

 • Lectures disseminate information through the speaker, through slides and via handouts.
 Students are recommended to take notes and questions are taken after.